Home » Learning guides » Dynamic tags » List

 Use the List tag to create a list of items.

-Give it a unique name with the name attribute, or as first argument.
+Give it a unique name with the name attribute or as the first argument.

 <List name=numbers>